 The license is crucial

-If your original work is sold commercially or used elsewhere without your permission, you can take legal action and win the case.
-This is why some request permission to republish for which exists online.
+If your original work is sold commercially or used elsewhere without your permission, you can move legally and win the case.
+This is why some bloggers are requesting a re-publishing license for online content.